-To secure funds, food and shelter.
+After she pasted a smile on her lips, Eleanor began to work her way through the crowd and to her grandmother’s side where she could be introduced to those who could help her to secure funds, food and shelter.
 Actually, the shelter wasn’t a problem.
-The food and funds however, were.
+Food and funds however, were.
 In return, she would be a wife none could ever fault.

 Eleanor tried to squeeze between two separate groups of people speaking.
 If the music would just start than maybe some of these bodies would take to the dance floor.
 She managed through the small gap without an elbow to her ribs and turned toward her grandparents and right into the hard wall of a gentleman.
 Goodness, was he made of stone?
 Eleanor stumbled and his hands grasped her elbows to steady her.
-Eleanor tilted her head back to look at the gentleman who saved her from a spill on the parquet floor, her skin tingling from his touch.
+She tilted her head back to look at the gentleman who saved her from a spill on the parquet floor, her skin tingling from his touch.

 He was frowning and his deep green eyes narrowed on her.

 “Excuse me.”
 She muttered, fighting for breath.
 Why was her chest so tight and her pulse racing?

 The gentleman may be scowling at her but he was the most handsome man she had ever encountered.
 Aquiline noise, high cheek bones, dark hair, the purest green eyes, and firm, frowning lips.
 Heat radiated from his body, warming her through their clothing.